collapsed-stacks/atheism/questions/1071/has-anyone-found-any-supporting-materials-that-confirm-repudiate-the-statistic-c.md

 - posted by: [Rodger Cooley](https://stackexchange.com/users/-1/58-rodger-cooley) on 2011-01-05
 - score: 4

-<p>This is not yet a complete answer, but I went to the Bureau of Prison's web site <a href="http://www.bop.gov" rel="nofollow">http://www.bop.gov</a> and did some simple, brief searches for any type of inmate religion reports... came up empty.
-They have a library resource supposedly here <a href="http://www.bop.gov/foia/reading.jsp" rel="nofollow">http://www.bop.gov/foia/reading.jsp</a>.
-Maybe you can find something I missed.</p>
+This is not yet a complete answer, but I went to the Bureau of Prison's web site http://www.bop.gov and did some simple, brief searches for any type of inmate religion reports... came up empty.
+They have a library resource supposedly here http://www.bop.gov/foia/reading.jsp.
+Maybe you can find something I missed.

-<p>I filed a FOIA request for an inmate religious affiliation report today, but who knows if/when that will be answered.</p>
+I filed a FOIA request for an inmate religious affiliation report today, but who knows if/when that will be answered.

-<p>I'll keep this thread updated if I receive any further news.</p>
+I'll keep this thread updated if I receive any further news.

-<p>Somewhat off topic, I found this paper published in April 2006 titled "An Exploration into Participation in a Faith-Based Prison Program" <a href="http://www.bop.gov/news/research_projects/published_reports/gen_program_eval/volunteer_cpp.pdf" rel="nofollow">http://www.bop.gov/news/research_projects/published_reports/gen_program_eval/volunteer_cpp.pdf</a>
+Somewhat off topic, I found this paper published in April 2006 titled "An Exploration into Participation in a Faith-Based Prison Program" http://www.bop.gov/news/research_projects/published_reports/gen_program_eval/volunteer_cpp.pdf
-Some of the stats are interesting, but not directly relevant.</p>
+Some of the stats are interesting, but not directly relevant.

 ## Answer 1076